xuri/excelize-doc/en/style.md

 #### Horizontal alignment

-The following type of `horizontal` alignment in cells:
+The following table shows the type of cells' horizontal alignment used in `Alignment.Horizontal`:

 Type|Style
 ---|---